stjudecloud/docs/docs/faq.md

   `$ sudo apt install python-minimal python-pip`
   `$ pip install dxpy`
 6. Close Ubuntu window.
 Open Ubuntu again.
-7. Log in to DNAnexus, where `$TOKEN` is an [API Token](https://wiki.dnanexus.com/Command-Line-Client/Login-and-Logout#Authentication-Tokens).
+7. Log in to DNAnexus, where `$TOKEN` is an [API Token](https://documentation.dnanexus.com/user/login-and-logout#authentication-tokens).
   `$ dx login --token $TOKEN`

-You may also find [these instructions](https://wiki.dnanexus.com/Developer-Tutorials/Connecting-to-Jobs#Setting-up-SSH-on-Windows) on the DNAnexus wiki helpful.
+You may also find [these instructions](https://documentation.dnanexus.com/developer/apps/execution-environment/connecting-to-jobs#setting-up-ssh-on-windows) on the DNAnexus documentation helpful.

 ### Why am I getting a connectivity error when connecting to DNAnexus API via SSH?